Memory system

 - Persistence - SQLite +

-sqlite-vec+ FTS5. - Observability — what the memory spans look like.
+sqlite-vec+ FTS5, migrations, and the bi-temporal schema. - Observability - what the memory spans look like.